-C. Student loan forgiveness is a way to help out working class Americans.
+C. Student loan forgiveness is a way to help out working-class Americans.

 Let’s take these statements one at a time.

 A. TRUTH!
 The student debt crisis is enormous.
 One in six Americans (one in three under 30) has student loans, and those loans amount to about $1.7 trillion outstanding, outstripping both car and credit card debt.
 Just over half of those loans are in any kind of repayment, which includes those taking advantage of federal programs pegging lowered payments to their incomes, meaning that for a lot of people, student loan payments are just not feasible.
-Even before the pandemic and current economic downturn, 40% of these loans are expected to be in default just a couple years from now.
+Even before the pandemic and current economic turmoil, 40% of these loans were expected to be in default just a couple years from now.

 The primary reason for escalating and unpayable student loan debt is simple: college simply costs much more than it used to.
 Public universities have raised their tuition by about 300 percent over the past three decades (adjusted for inflation) while private universities have an even steeper cost curve upwards.
 When it often costs upward of six figures to pay for tuition, textbooks, and living expenses, it’s easy to see why student loan debt has become unsustainable for a lot of Americans.